GoekeLab/proActiv/README.md

   - Promoter annotation: Improved efficiency in generating promoter annotations without the need for parallelization with the `preparePromoterAnnotations` function.
-Promoter annotation objects for human (hg19/hg38) and mouse (mm9/mm10) genomes are now pre-calculated and available to the user.
 The promoter annotation object is also trimmed to preserve essential information for running `proActiv`, in order to comply with Bioconductor guidelines concerning package size.